zhang1980s/ec2-ena-express-lab/README.md

 You can run the performance tests using the provided scripts or manually with sockperf commands.

-#### Using the ENA Express Latency Benchmark Script
+#### Using the ENA Express Latency Benchmark Python Script

-The `ena_express_latency_benchmark.sh` script is a specialized tool for comparing UDP latency performance between standard ENA and ENA Express:
+The `ena_express_latency_benchmark.py` script is a specialized tool for comparing UDP latency performance between standard ENA and ENA Express:

 ```bash
 # Run the sockperf server on sockperf-server